php-carteblanche/core/doc/LifeCycle.md

 response.
 Finally, the response will be fetched to the client by the front controller.

-Anything but the `Kernel` itself and the `Container` is considered as a service and is handled and accessible by the `Container`.
+Anything but the `Kernel` itself and the `Container` is considered as a service and is handled and accessible via the `Container`.
 All services are configurable and can be overridden using any object implementing the required interface.
+These interfaces are defined in the `Kernel` itself and you can visualize them browsing to `/dev.php?c=dev&a=cb_config` on an installed CarteBlanche.